tenstorrent/SweRV-ISS/README.md

 indicating false and non-zero indicating true.
 Alternatively it may be specified using the strings "false", "False", "true", or "True".

+Command line options override settings in the configuration file.

 Here is a sample configuration file:

     {